Last Updated: October 21, 2016 2:16:54 PM PDT

 - Confirm personal information (except UC San Diego affiliation) such as age, social security number, or home address.

 The signature of the email will always include a legitimate UC San Diego department name.
 However, this alone should not be used to determine if an email from UC San Diego.

-If you still suspect the message, you may check the campus archive here to see the recent official messages sent by UC San Diego and see if the message you received is listed.
+If you still suspect the message, check the campus archive to see the recent official messages sent by UC San Diego and see if the message you received is listed.
 If the message is listed here, you can be assured it is a valid email.

 Here is the recent official password change notice from UC San Diego.